Level Up: Misunderstood or Mismanaged

 According to the latest research, understanding and managing through strengths is an effective way of significantly increasing retention, resilience and engagement.
 Join us in this insightful conversation with Meryl Moss, Chief Operating Officer, Costal Medical and Vera Tyagi, Human Resources Site Leader, Amgen, two leaders, who understand the importance of knowing their strengths and the impact of engaging others through their strengths.
 Whether you are a manager or being managed, this conversation will give you practical tips and insights to help you be more effectively engaged.

-And as an added bonus, anyone who attends this breakfast gets a 15% discount on a Strength Finders assessment and 20-minute virtual coaching session.
+And as an added bonus, anyone who attends this breakfast gets a 15% discount on a Strength Finders assessment.
 Managers get 25% discount on 2 1/2 hour introduction to strengths team workshop.

 Helping AWE present Ideas that Count is Fall Breakfast Sponsor,